allfou/team/README.md

 end
 ```

-Then, run the following command:
+Then, run the following command (you may have to run 'pod update' too):

 ```
-$ pod update
 $ pod install
 ```